jamesshore/quixote/CONTRIBUTING.md

 * **Let us know how Quixote works for you.** Download the code, try it out, and [let me know](https://twitter.com/jamesshore) how it worked for you.
 [Create an issue](https://github.com/jamesshore/quixote/issues) if anything didn't work smoothly or if you had trouble understanding something.

-* **Add descriptors to support for more CSS properties.** Quixote can test any CSS element using the [`QElement.getRawStyle()`](https://github.com/jamesshore/quixote/blob/master/docs/QElement.md#elementgetrawstyle) method, but the [`QElement.assert()`](https://github.com/jamesshore/quixote/blob/master/docs/QElement.md#elementassert) method is more sophisticated.
+* **Add descriptors for more CSS properties.** Quixote can test any CSS element using the [`QElement.getRawStyle()`](https://github.com/jamesshore/quixote/blob/master/docs/QElement.md#elementgetrawstyle) method, but the [`QElement.assert()`](https://github.com/jamesshore/quixote/blob/master/docs/QElement.md#elementassert) method is more sophisticated.
 (It works consistently across browsers, allows relative comparisons, and provides better failure messages.) `QElement.assert()` uses [descriptors](https://github.com/jamesshore/quixote/blob/master/docs/descriptors.md) and we'd eventually like to have descriptors for every CSS property.
 To contribute new descriptors, see the [Architecture](#architecture) section below.
+Please open an issue before doing too much work so we can discuss the API design.

 * **Create a logo.** I'm imagining Don Quixote jousting with a CSS windmill, but feel free to let your imagination run wild.